leo-pfeiffer/connect4-ai/README.md

+## Notice
+This is the original version as it was developed for the uni project.
+For an updated version, check out the [V2](https://github.com/leo-pfeiffer/AI4Connect4/tree/v2) branch.
+This updated version includes several code improvements and most importantly a Socket.io based multiplayer option for the web app.

 ## Connect 4
 The repository contains code for two AI implementations for the well-known game Connect Four.
 Specifically, we've implemented both Alpha-Beta Pruning